 • Pillar 2B - guidance from the PRA reflecting a forward-looking assessment of the capital required to ensure that firms' minimum level of regulatory capital can be met at all times, even after severe but plausible stresses, when asset valuations may become strained.
-The PRA's assessment of this 'Capital Planning Buffer' (CPB) will take into account the options a firm has to protect its capital position under stress, for example through internal capital generation.
+The PRA's assessment of this 'Capital Planning Buffer' (CPB) takes into account the options a firm has to protect its capital position under stress, for example through internal capital generation.

 The CPB is intended to be drawn upon in times of stress.
-The PRA will therefore expect and allow it to be used in stressed circumstances.
+The PRA therefore expects and will allow it to be used in stressed circumstances.
 If a firm's CPB is used, the PRA will expect the firm to indicate how it plans to rebuild it and over what timescale.

-125. This framework will be revised in light of forthcoming changes to European Directives, particularly to the Capital Requirements Directive (CRD IV), which is likely to set out a number of additional requirements for capital buffers.
-This will include some buffers agreed via the FSB and covered in Basel III that will reflect a firm's size and systemic importance.
+126. This framework will be revised in light of forthcoming changes to European Directives, particularly to the Capital Requirements Directive (CRD IV), which is likely to set out a number of additional requirements for capital buffers.
+This includes some buffers agreed via the FSB and covered in Basel III that reflect a firm's size and systemic importance.